The open source movement means there's now more top quality, legit free software floating around the web than ever.

 It can be used in conjunction with Google Drive.
 See the Free Online Storage Services guide for more info on Google Drive.

-Part of the free suite of Serif programs, PagePlus is the most user-friendly desktop publishing program we've come across, and can yield some fairly professional results.
+Part of the free suite of Serif programs, PagePlus is the most user-friendly desktop publishing program we've come across, with professional-looking results.

 The company hopes that after using it, or the other free applications, you'll spend £20 on the full version, which has extra features.